 - Provides in-service to staff on hearing, hearing impairment, and appropriate intervention

-- Analyzes acoustics and makes recommendations for improving listening environments helps Hudspeth Regional Center provide high-quality services for all individuals.
+- Analyzes acoustics and makes recommendations for improving listening environments helps Hudspeth Regional Center provide high-quality services for all people

-Our primary objective is to respond to the oral health needs of our individuals by:
+Our primary objective is to respond to the oral health needs of our people by: